 An obvious candidate would be A.E.G.’s enigmatic China manager and the NSDAP’s top commercial liaison offer in China Helmut Woidt.
 Woidt’s story is complex and could fill an entire book, but in short, he was far from who he appeared to be.
 Under his German code name “Walter” or “Kommersant”, as the Japanese had him on file, he in fact worked for both sides and cooperated with the most famous double-agent in Asia, Richard Sorge.
 Unfortunately, though, Woidt was a slightly older “Herr”, than the man depicted in our picture and he had already left his post at A.E.G. in Shanghai in 1940 to relocate to Beijing.
 Therefore, it is unlikely that the man in the photo is him.

 Another suspect is the secretive Wolf Schenke.
 Schenke moved to China in 1937 and was officially known as the correspondent for the Völkische Beobachter.
 In reality however, he worked under the direction of the Tokyo Office of the DNB (Deutscher National Bund).
 Schenke was also a representative of the Abwehr, the German secret service, and a direct military advisor to Chiang Kai-Shek.
 In 1941, he was active in Shanghai as an agent of the Gestapo.
 However, Schenke was also known to be outspokenly anti-Japanese and was suspected by the Japanese to be a spy against them.
-Therefore, as with Woidt, it is unlikely that the man in the iconic power plant photo is Schenke.
+From the rare two surviving photos of Schenke in China, he also appears to have been quite skinny and youthful looking at the time.
+Therefore, as with Woidt, it is highly unlikely that the man in the iconic power plant photo is Schenke.

 Our investigation has narrowed down the list of suspects to just a few more people from the A.E.G. crew in Shanghai.
 These include the long-time technical manager Stephen Halas, commercial manager A. Weidemann or electrical engineer Bottke.